Menu

 How are data for ECDS different from supplemental data?

 Typically, there are no differences in the data sources themselves.
-However, ECDS reporting provides a more standardized way to incorporate many of the data sources that are considered “supplemental” for traditional HEDIS reporting.
+However, ECDS reporting provides a structured way to categorize the data sources that are considered “supplemental” for traditional HEDIS reporting.
 For example, immunization information systems data are considered “supplemental data” for traditional HEDIS and are classified as “Registry” for ECDS reporting.
 In addition, unlike supplemental data used in traditional HEDIS reporting, ECDS data can be used to identify any element of a measure’s specification (e.g., identifying the eligible population).
-Although the primary source of data may often be the same, ECDS reporting has specific guidelines for how data are categorized for reporting.
+Although the primary source of data may often be the same, ECDS reporting has specific guidelines for how data should be structured and are categorized for reporting.
 These guidelines are published annually in the HEDIS Volume 2 publication.

 Will the rules for supplemental data change for traditional HEDIS Reporting?